wayanjimmy/notebook/books/nosql_for_mere_mortals.md

 #### Graph databases

 Well suited to modeling networks--that is, things connected to other things.
 The range of use cases spans computer communicationg with other computers to people interacting with each other.

+#### Data Management with Distributed Databases

+#### Balancing Response Times, Consistency, and Durability

+NoSQL databases often use the concept of quorums when working with reads and writes.
+A **quorum** is the number of servers that must respond to a read or write operation for the operation considered to be complete.

+The database counts the number of distinct response values and returns the one that meets or exceeds a configurable threshold.

+For example, assume data in a NoSQL database is replicated to five servers and you have set the read threshold to 3.
+As soon as three servers respond with the same response, the result is returned to the user.